Creative and Performing Arts (CAPA) Scholarship

-The deadline is always April 1 (or the following Monday if April 1 falls on a weekend).
+The deadline is Friday, April 7, 2023 for all applicants.
 The CAPA award is equivalent to full in-state tuition for the upcoming academic year (two regular semesters, does not include winter or summer terms).
-For newly-admitted freshmen and transfer students, the awards are contingent upon admission to the university by April 1.
+For newly-admitted freshmen and transfer students, the awards are contingent upon admission to the university by April 7.

 - Declared studio art major

 - Minimum overall GPA of 3.0

 - Minimum of two full-time semesters (upcoming academic year) remaining before graduating

 CAPA scholars must maintain the eligibility criteria below in order to retain current awards and be considered during the normal application process.
 Scholarship funds can be withdrawn if a student fails to meet these obligations.

 - Full-time enrollment (earning 12 or more credit hours per semester)

 - Active pursuit of a studio art degree (natural progression of coursework; minimum of one ARTT course per semester)